fbcbl/fabiocarballo.dev/content/blog/multi_theme_screenshots_tests_in_compose.md

 toc: false
 ---

-I have been working a lot with a design system and one of the recent challenges was to add support to screenshot testing while making it easy to scale for several different themes.
-In my vision, we would be able to only write one single test, but automatically generate the screenshots for all the themes in one single run
+I have been working a lot with a design system, and one of the recent challenges was to add support to screenshot testing while making it easy to scale for several different themes.
+In my vision, we would be able only to write one single test, but automatically generate the screenshots for all the themes in one single run.

-Meanwhile, I reached a solution that can be seen in this sample project created for this purpose.
-In this project, we have a really simple design system and we can see an example of how to generate screenshot tests that will verify the system's Typography in both _Light_ and _Dark_ theme.
+Meanwhile, I reached a solution that can be seen in this [sample project](https://github.com/fabiocarballo/compose-design-system) created for this purpose.
+In this project, we have a simple design system and we can see an example of how to generate screenshot tests that will verify the system's Typography in both _Light_ and _Dark_ theme.

 <br/>